A Complete Guide to Starting Your Own Currency Exchange Venture in Dubai

 Understanding the Licensing Process and Regulatory Bodies

-To run an exchange business legally, you’ll need to secure a money exchange business license from the Central Bank of the UAE.
-It’s a strict process—but that’s what ensures the credibility and safety of the industry.
+To run an exchange business legally, you must secure a money exchange business license from the Central Bank of the UAE.
+It's a strict process that ensures the credibility and safety of the industry.

 Role of the Central Bank of the UAE

 The Central Bank supervises all money exchange operations in the country.
-It ensures that all licensed entities comply with Anti-Money Laundering (AML) laws and KYC (Know Your Customer) practices.
-The bank also evaluates business models, financial backgrounds, and the qualifications of shareholders.
+It ensures that all licensed entities comply with:

 Required Documents for the Application